How to choose the right LED downlight?

-The colour temperature of a product is a linear scale of measuring the colour of light.
+The color temperature of a product is a linear scale measuring the color of light.
 Measured in degrees, Kelvin, warm light is measured in lower numbers and cool white in higher numbers.
 It is down to personal preference whether you choose warm white or cool white.

 The lighting tip is to stick to just one color throughout an open plan living area, otherwise, the mixing of colors will be distracting to the eye.